Asset growth and low rates inhibit earnings capacity

 Certainly, 2020 represented the quietest year in recent history as to the number and size of community bank acquisitions.
 For the most part, both buyers and sellers took a pause to assess the strategic and economic value of mergers and acquisitions, as well as to focus on the operational demands arising from the pandemic and uncertainties associated with both the pandemic and the political/regulatory landscape.

 Based on the results of the recent elections and the promise of an economic recovery fueled by continued government stimulus, and a moderately successful distribution of vaccines, we believe 2021 will represent the restart of the rapid consolidation of the community bank sector.
 Upon stabilization of the economy and broader “re-opening” of small and mid-sized businesses, we believe more appealing pricing dynamics for both buyers and sellers will emerge.
-Lastly, the evolution of fintech organizations and the broader acceptance of these solutions by consumers, businesses and regulators will likely motivate many community bankers to engage in targeted and strategic transactions.
+Lastly, the evolution of financial technology (fintech) organizations and the broader acceptance of these solutions by consumers, businesses and regulators will likely motivate many community bankers to engage in targeted and strategic transactions.

 For more information on this topic, or to learn how Baker Tilly’s Value Architects™ can help, contact our team.